camfam17/Single-Cell-RNA-Simulation/README.md

 **Part 2** - Grid Search: Notebook performing a grid search over cell count and sequencing depth to assess simulation design effects on data fidelity and rare cell (MAIT) detectability.
 **Part 3** - Application/Replication: Notebook replicating downstream MAIT cell analyses (gene signatures, differential expression, gene panels) on real and simulated datasets to assess biological interpretability.

 Each notebook has been knit into an HTML file, so you can see the executed code and its outputs without running the code yourself.
 Found in "data/".
 Executing the code with the full COVID-19 dataset can require up to 60GB of memory.
-The data can be subset to, for example, a single patient (Donor == C1) to allow for much faster and leaner execution - though the results will obviously differ from the main study.
+The data can be subset to, for example, a single patient to allow for much faster and leaner execution - though the results will obviously differ from the main study.
 e.g.:
 ```{r}
 target <- "H1"